p-raj/p-raj.github.io/arrow-of-future.md

 - There are fundamentally two types of software:
   1. Standalone software, used by one person to create information
-  2. Networked software, used to distribute information and collaborate The primary force driving each class of software forward will differ.
+  2. Networked software, used to distribute information and collaborate The primary force driving each of these classes of software forward will differ.

 - Products should be configurable by the end-user, not just in how they feel but also in how they work.
 Think of it as building with Lego blocks.